 F.E.A.R was followed by a couple of expansion packs before Monolith released the sequel "Project Origin" in 2009, a game which expanded the backstory of Alma, the main supernatural being in the franchise.

 Now with F.E.A.R.
 3 we have the next instalment in the franchise which takes us back to the first game as it is developed by the company who first ported the original to PS3 and 360… and focuses on the characters from that initial title.
-Buy Assignment
+Who Can Do My Research Paper

 The reason we can do this is that our main character, Point Man, is essentially an enhanced human who was experimented on and trained from an early age to be a super solider.
 The problem is though that these events have essentially driven our character over the edge to a point where we have lost our grip on reality… something which isn’t helped by the fact that we are haunted by the ghost of our dead brother who we killed earlier in the timeline.

 The inclusion of the brother as an aspect of the game has a few impacts on the gameplay of F.E.A.R 3, firstly we have co-op play where a second player can take control of Paxton Fettel (the ghost) using various supernatural abilities to assist the main player.
 Secondly there is the ability to replay levels as Fettel after they have been completed as Point Man and finally the relationship between the two brothers, and Alma is the basis for the story and so our journey through the game progresses the plot which is one of the best aspects of F.E.A.R 3.

 Also driving us through the game are the usual selection of Steam achievements which are added to by the ability to level up in the game by scoring points for killing in particular ways, or gathering souls as we progress.
 These level ups allow our character to increase in skill, for example being able to carry more ammo for each weapon.